SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - BF Rahel "canned" by principle due to her childlike nature
 - BB Industrial botteling machine for sealing bottles leads to financial slide

-Through tracking symbolistic small objects — the loving egg, the fearful hole, and the containing bottle — in GoST, Roy paints a cautinary tale against the containment of raw emotions
+Through tracking symbolistic small objects in GoST — the loving egg, the fearful hole, and the supressive bottle, Roy paints a cautinary tale against the forcible containment of raw emotions throug

 ## Defluffifying
 CHOSEN THESIS CLAIM